ncbi/rapt/wiki/In-depth Documentation and Examples.md

 - You are now finished with this operation.
 4. Go back to Compute Engine – hint, you can put compute engine into Search product and resources box

 5. Start a [Cloud Shell](https://ssh.cloud.google.com/cloudshell/editor) by pressing its icon.
 A Cloud Shell has certain [limits](https://cloud.google.com/shell/docs/limitations), if you find these limits to restricting you can create a Virtual Machine.
-When creating the Virtual Machine, make sure you select the option to "Allow full access to all Cloud APIs"
+When creating the Virtual Machine, make sure you select the option to "Allow full access to all Cloud APIs".

 ![](start-shell.png)